-BOUT five weeks into my evening class in Russian, I came to a class in Russian, I came to a chard truth.
+BOUT five weeks into my evening class in Russian, I came to a hard truth.
 I knew, abruptly and positively, that I was never going to speak this lan-

+If I had been in school, taking Russlan for credit, I would have panicked.
+Instead I was a one-eyening-a-week, not-for-credit student hooks and loops and dots.
+But my middle-aged brain gave up when it came to the grammar, with its three genders and six cases for nouns and adjectives, its confusing verbs of motion and its different verb forms blackboard writing words embellished with When I started my course, friends said io speak a foreign language was perfectly, I feel a quite disgusting frisson of pride when French people ask me if I teach French or I firn from abother French-speaking country.

-If I had been in school, taking Russian for credit, I would have panicked.
-Instead I was a one-evening-a-week, not-for-credit student in San Francisco.
-My classmates, ranging in age from 20 to 60, were taking the course for Notexrone was planning to move to Moscow or make a fortune in the Wild West of Russian commerce, although there were some hints of cross-cultural romance. in a University of California Extension class sheer pleasure of learning new sounds.
+Norzene was planning to move to Moscow or make a fortune in the Wild West of Russian commerce, although there were some hints of cross-cultural romance. in 3.
+University of California Extension class in 33m Francisco.
+My classmates, ranging in age from 20 to 60, were taking the course for the sheer pleasure of learning new sounds